 - Rename the extracted directory to what you had before.

-- Copy the custom.config.ini file from the old to the new config directory.
-Note that if converting from master_2019.2 to master_2020, you will be copying that custom.config.php file.
-In this case, you must follow the instructions in the Update to master_2020 from master_2019.2 instructions below.
+- Copy the custom.config.ini file from the old, renamed version to the new config directory.
+Note that if converting from master_2019.2 to either master_2023 or master_2020, you will be copying the custom.config.php file.
+In this case, you must follow the instructions in the Update from master_2019.2 instructions below to convert the copied custom.config.php file to the new custom.config.ini file required by these current versions.

 - Run SimpleInvoices.